trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/quickstart.rst

     grid = ts.Lattice2D(300, 20.)

 The object ``grid`` defines the geometry of the system and it will be used throughout the simulations.
-Note that the origin of the lattice is at its centre.
+Note that the origin of the lattice is at its centre and the lattice points are scaled to the physical locations.
+The actual transformation is exposed to the user via the function `center_coordinates`.

 The physics of the problem is described by the Hamiltonian.
 A single object is going to store all the information regarding the Hamiltonian.